Is it Illegal to Work 'Off the Clock?'

 Off the clock work can take a variety of forms and can even include work done offsite.
 Common examples of off the clock work include allowing or requiring:

 - Unpaid preparation, such as setting up a restaurant before a shift, loading or warming up trucks, transferring equipment, or preparing a worksite

 - Unpaid post-shift work, including clean up, finishing tasks that should have been completed during the shift, or returning to another site to drop off equipment

 - Unpaid 'administrative' work, like completing paperwork, meeting with management, reviewing patient charts, or undergoing training done on an employee's own time

 - Unpaid rework, such as when an employee is asked to redo a project or correct errors without pay

 - Waiting for work when none is immediately available.
-Time between assignments or time in which the employee is required or allowed to wait for a task count as work which must be paid.
+Time between assignments or time in which the employee is required or allowed to wait for a task count as work that must be paid.

 Recovering Back Wages for Off-the-Clock Work

 Since off-the-clock work is often illegal, employees who file a complaint with the Department of Labor's Wage and Hour Division (WHD) may be able to recover up to three years of back wages for unpaid hours or unpaid overtime.
 Employees may be able to recover liquidated damages equal to what they're owed, essentially allowing them to recoup double the back pay they're entitled to.